vivekjuneja/vivekjuneja.github.io/_posts/2016-09-07-container-platform.md

 As new services get built and released, it increasingly becomes difficult to understand and visualize the various services and their dependencies.
 Each service also has its own timeline and roadmap, and this ideally should not become a bottleneck for the system to operate.
 The need of the hour is to provide consistent building blocks to the service development teams in order to manage the chaos and rapidly build or change services with minimum or no interruptions.

 This Solution stack is a congregation of key ideas needed to support the continuous development of services by independent teams.
 It brings together key tools, technologies and practices that make service oriented teams empowered.
 It aims to increase ownership in teams by reducing the cost of taking risks and infusing innovation.

 Let us look at key concerns that the Solution stack will intend to resolve :-

 1. Allow Developers to quickly get started with a service development project without wasting time on setting development environment, test harness, test environments and build-release practice.
+Much of this includes scaffolding and boilerplate projects that are used to avoid re-inventing the wheel.

-2. Each Service Development project needs to be configured with the development toolchain like Versioning, Build tools, Deployment tools, Testing and Monitoring tools among others.
+2. Each Service Development project needs to be configured with the development toolchain including Versioning, Build tools, Deployment tools, Testing and Monitoring tools among others.

 3. The architecture and design governance rules including use of standard patterns like Timeouts, API response types, Circuit Breaker, Security Policies etc. need to be applied to the relevant service development

 4. Allow Service Development team to build changes into their service reliably without worrying about breaking other dependent services

 5. Service Development team to operate and maintain their services in Production and can quickly react to events of failure or degraded performance

 6. Team can deploy their service independent of the infrastructure, be it Public cloud or Physical data center or Developer Laptop

 7. Developers can perform Integration testing locally by having a snapshot of the entire application on their local development environment

 8. Freedom to choose new languages and frameworks for the choice of development / replacement of a service without impacting the expectations of the application and other participating services

 9. Release new experimental features in Production along side existing functionalities without breaking the release or impacting user experience

 10. Ability to perform A/B Testing for new functionalities or changes to a service by progressively adding load to the service

 11. Teams can maintain service level agreements (SLA) and assign threshold to their service to maintain operational behavior of the service they own
 Service Development teams have access to unified monitoring, logging and analytics for their service